 Emotions are complex psychological states stemming from a person's experiences.
 They affect our minds and bodies, and can support or hinder learning.
 Engagement in adult learning has the potential to have a positive impact on an adult's emotional well-being and life satisfaction.

-Adults should be able to understand their own and others' complex emotions.
-Cultural and family differences can impact how emotions are expressed and recognized in others.
+By adulthood, most learners are able to understand their own and others' complex Emotions, however some adults, such as those with ADHD may have more difficulty recognizing emotions in others.
+Cultural and family diversity can impact how emotions are expressed and recognized in others.
 There are several additional aspects of Emotion that can interact with adult learning.

 Emotion regulation is critical to managing the stressors of adulthood, particularly for adult learners who may have greater stress due to family, job, and career obligations, poverty, and other trauma.
-Negative prior experiences in school, overall or with particular content such as math or reading, can cause anxiety and negatively impact emotional well-being.
+Adults with ADHD may have particular difficulties with emotion regulation.
+Negative prior experiences in school, overall or with particular content such as math or reading, or experiences with learning disabilities, can cause anxiety and negatively impact emotional well-being.
 Conversely, positive experiences and accomplishments as adult learners can help support greater emotional well-being, especially when adults are engaged and enjoy their learning experience.
 Adults who tend to experience more positive than negative emotions overall, and who are able to successfully manage and minimize stress, will have better general psychological well-being.

 When annotating, learners engage deeply with a text and make their thinking visible while reading, which supports Foundational Reading Skills.